nasa/common-mapping-client/docs/DEVELOPER_MANUAL.md

 transition: opacity 0.1s linear 0s;
 ```

+There are many other PostCSS compatible plugins that you may find useful so feel free to add more.

 ### Favicon Generation
 CMC uses the NASA meatball favicon by default.
 The favicon is specified in `index.html` using the following imports: